 Results

 Repairing this beautiful Accuphase P-300 and hearing her sing was particularly satisfying.
-A logical, methodical, technically focused approach again delivers what I consider a predictable result with this beautiful amplifier, though it’s something others weren’t able to achieve.
+A logical, methodical approach delivers what I consider a predictable result with this beautiful amplifier, something others weren’t able to achieve.

-I reckon this P-300 sounded almost as good as new.
-Her reliability is enhanced by replacing unreliable semiconductors that often cause problems.
-Further work would include full restoration of all boards, that’s up to whoever owns her now.
+I reckon this repaired P-300 sounded as good as new and her reliability is now enhanced by my replacement of unreliable semiconductors that often cause problems.
+Further work for this old girl should include full restoration of all boards.
+That’s up to whoever owns her now but needs to be done and done by someone who will do it properly.

-Her owner was understandably very happy to have his amplifier running again.
-I suspect he perhaps didn’t appreciate the amount of work that went into fixing this one for him though.
+Her owner was understandably very happy to have his P-300 running again, though I suspect he didn’t appreciate the amount of work that went into fixing this one.
+Many people have absolutely no idea just how challenging repairs like this can be.
+That’s where the money goes folks – the time and intellectual challenge of actually repairing something like this.
 Perhaps this article will help!

-By the way, I’m not for a moment suggesting that the right approach is only offered by Liquid Audio, but I can proudly say that we are one of a very small group of repairers offering it, and actively promoting it.
+By the way, I’m not for a moment suggesting that the right approach is only offered by Liquid Audio, but I can say that we are one of a very small group of repairers offering it.

 Repair vs Replace